Controls and policies

 The gateway can block by sender IP, country, product-defined region, or disabled model before provider forwarding.

-The rules engine checks Sentry Mode, burst protection, abuse detection, token guard, and loop guard.
+Panicly checks Kill Switch, burst protection, abuse detection, token guard, and loop guard.

 Approved requests can still be rejected by the upstream provider.
 Panicly should still record the outcome.

-Region and network decisions depend on trusted platform headers or trusted proxy sources.
-Do not document them as trusting arbitrary client-supplied headers.
+Region and network decisions depend on trusted platform or proxy location signals, not arbitrary client-supplied headers.

 Per-project burst protection threshold.